 Conquerall Mills and part of Hebbville.
 Martin was re-elected in October 2004 to represent District 13.
 In October 2008 Martin was elected, representing District 11 after the

 boundaries were changed.
-He was also re-elected in 2012 and 2016 in the new boundaries of District 2.
+He was also re-elected in 2012, 2016 and 2020 in the new boundaries of District 2.
 In November 2009 and 2017 he was elected to serve as Deputy Mayor

-Lake Centre, New Cumberland, LaHave, Pentz, West LaHave, Pleasantville, Conquerall Bank and part of Conquerall Mills.
+for a one year term.
+District 2 includes West Dublin, Dublin Shore, Mount Pleasant, Lake Centre, New Cumberland, LaHave, Pentz, West LaHave, Pleasantville, Conquerall Bank and

 He was born in, and remained in Nova Scotia.
-Martin has resided in Conquerall Bank for over 60 years where he and his wife Cheryl of forty-three years, had their three children.
+Martin has resided in Conquerall Bank for over 60 years where he and his wife Cheryl of forty-four years, had their three children.
 As a firm

 believer in personal community involvement he has assumed leadership roles both in his local fire department, community and provincial Boards.
 He has served in senior positions